thelounge/thelounge.github.io/_docs/index.md

 I want your help!

 This documentation is being hosted on GitHub via gh-pages and uses [Jekyll](http://jekyllrb.com/).
-It's simply a collection Markdown files.
+It's simply a collection of Markdown files.

 You can edit the content directly from the GitHub file editor.